 Pest birds damage property with their droppings and nesting habits.

-They also displace native bird species, and encourage other pests such as rats, cockroaches, flies, and lice.
+More than just a nuisance, they displace native bird species, and encourage other pests such as rats, cockroaches, flies, and lice.
 They also spread dangerous diseases and harbour many toxic bacteria.

 And how can you stop these birds from damaging your property, spreading disease, and causing a nuisance?